 Acoustic measurements suggest that the chance of any auditory injury effects on marine mammal hearing (i.e. TTS / PTS) are not applicable, and hence, additional safety or shut down zones are not warranted.
 Instead, we recommend that MBL continue to collect marine mammal sighting data while dredging and transiting during daylight hours.
-The collection of additional information on how often, which species and in what conditions (including parts of the dredging cycle) a marine mammal might approach the dredge vessel is also suggested while dredging is underway as it will inform future consents or renewals.
+The collection of additional information on how often, which species and in what conditions (including parts of the dredging cycle) a marine mammal might approach the dredge vessel while dredging is underway is recommended as it will inform future consents or renewals.

-To help ensure the low likelihood of a vessel strike and avoid any risk of a mortality if a collision does occur, we have recommended MBL formally adopt several existing operation actions as well as suggest some additional mitigations (see Table 5, Appendix 4).
+To help ensure the low likelihood of a vessel strike and avoid any risk of a mortality if a collision does occur, we have recommended MBL formally adopt several existing operation actions as well as suggest some additional mitigations (see Table 5 and Appendix 4).
 Collision risk is highest when transiting through the Hauraki Gulf region and when the vessel(s) are unloaded and travelling their fastest.
-We suggest designating a crew member (e.g. skipper) to maintain a watch for any sign of animals during these higher-risk, daylight periods only, setting speed limits and the adoption of simple and common-sense best boating behaviour guidelines around marine mammals by the dredge vessel.
-These recommendations are in-line with the Ports of Auckland's Hauraki Gulf voluntary transit protocol for commercial shipping to protect Bryde's whales (e.g. Hauraki Gulf Forum 2018), a protocol which MBL is in the process of implementing on its vessels.
+We suggest designating a crew member (e.g. skipper) to maintain a watch (daylight only) for any sign of animals when transiting these higher-risk regions, setting speed limits and the adoption of simple and common-sense best boating behaviour guidelines around marine mammals by the dredge vessel.
+These recommendations are in line with the Ports of Auckland's Hauraki Gulf voluntary transit protocol for commercial shipping to protect Bryde's whales (e.g. Hauraki Gulf Forum 2018), a protocol which MBL has already adopted for all of its vessels.
 Together, these further actions will ensure that all available information is being used to help locate, reduce and avoid any interactions between the dredge vessel and any visiting marine mammals that may occur within the proposal area and the Gulf during the course of this project.

 Table 5.
 Proposed mitigation goals and practices to mitigate or minimise the risk of any adverse effects of sand extracting activities on marine mammals along the Pakiri coastline and transiting through the Hauraki Gulf.
-DOC-Department of Conservation, AC - Auckland Council.
+BMPs - best management practices, DOC - Department of Conservation, AC - Auckland Council, MMPA- Marine Mammal Protection Act 1978.